retardstech/autoratter-updates/README.md

-# public auto-ratter sniper
+# public auto-ratter, continued
-Auto-Ratter without the logging, auto-updates and tracking.
+Auto-Ratter without the logging, auto-updates and tracking - updated by dizzyy

 # Pre-requisites: